Monthly Report

 INVESTMENT OBJECTIVE

-The Fund aims to provide long term capital growth through investment in a diversified portfolio of highquality Australasian small companies (outside S&P/ASX 100 Index at time of investment or expected to be within six months).
+The Fund aims to provide long-term capital growth through investment in a diversified portfolio of high-quality Australasian small companies (outside S&P/ASX 100 Index at time of investment or expected to be within six months).

 INVESTMENT STYLE

 Longwave’s investment philosophy is underpinned by the belief that the stocks of high-quality small companies outperform the benchmark over time, and as such, an active approach to investing in high-quality stocks provides value to investors who might otherwise have invested passively.
+Longwave believes in the value of a deep and fundamental understanding of the securities in which we invest.

 Ratings